Blue Peter badge: History of badges

 The badge was originally introduced in 1963, featuring the blue ship logo on a white plastic shield inspired by the ship from Disney's Peter Pan.
 This design remained unchanged until the 1990s when a revised badge featuring a raised moulding of the ship design by Tony Hart was introduced (more detailed and neater than the previous printed reproduction).
 This version disappeared in 1997 when the old-style badge returned.

 In 2004, coinciding with the show's September revamp, a new badge design was introduced.
 It is slightly larger in dimension and with a much bolder printing of the new-style traditional ship without its rigging detail (though the pre-2000 style flags remain).

 In 2016, it was announced that any future Green badges awarded (see below) would be made out of recycled yoghurt pots to try to make them 'greener'.
 The Blue and Purple badges followed suit during early 2017.
 These badges are slightly smaller, thinner and lighter than the badges before this change, but have the same ship design as the 2004 badge.

 Types

-Blue Peter awards six different types of badges, as well as, occasionally, some limited edition variants.
+Blue Peter currently awards several different types of badges, as well as, occasionally, some limited edition variants.